jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Milestone-List.md

 **What is a milestone**

-The deployment source (code package) successfully deployed in history will be remarked as the milestone and will be automatically added to the milestone page.
-A function used for viewing the deployment condition from the view of the code package is provided.
+The deployment source (program package) successfully deployed in history will be remarked as the milestone and will be automatically added to the milestone page.
+A function used for viewing the deployment condition from the view of the program package is provided.

 The specified milestone can support the following operation:

-- Deployment: Conduct deployment by specifying the milestone.
+- Deployment: Initiate deployment by specifying the milestone.
 For details, please refer to "Operation Guide-Create Deployment"
 - Deletion: Delete the milestone

 For details, please refer to "Operation Guide-Application Deployment Group List" in the deployment group page.